drasgo/MASimPyGame/README.md

     - the number of agents
     - screen size
     - swarm type (which experiment to run)

+2. **simulation folder** Contains the general simulation design, as well as general multi-agent classes with properties that can be shared across the experiments.
-2. `simulation.py` Contains the main execution loop: the simulation is initialized and ran until the user exits the window.
+    - `simulation.py` The main execution loop: the simulation is initialized and ran until the user exits the window.

-3. In the folder experiments, you can find the general multi-agent classes shared across all experiments:
     - `swarm.py` General swarm properties and updates
     - `agent.py` General agent properties and updates
     - `physical_objects.py` General obstacle properties
     - `helperfunctions.py` General vector transformation functions

-Each experiment is defined in a separate folder: flocking, aggregation and etc.
+3. **experiments folder** Contains separate folder for each experiment:
+    - flocking
+    - aggregation

-4. Flocking folder contains detailed characteristics for flocking behavior
+4. **flocking folder** Contains detailed characteristics of a flocking behavior
     - `flock.py` defines the environment of the flock, as well as specific flocking related functions
     - `boid.py` defines a boid, with its possible actions and update rule
-    - images Folder where the images for the environment and boid design is stored
+    - **images folder** where the images for the environment and boid design is stored

-5. Aggregation folder contains detailed characteristics for aggregation behavior
+5. **aggregation folder** Contains detailed characteristics for aggregation behavior

     TO BE WRITTEN BY ANDRE
     - `aggreagte.py`
     - `cockroach.py`